morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 According to this model, artificial intelligence could accommodate multiple communities, using different research traditions, even for the same goal.
-Machine learning and GOFAI could co-exist, but, for the most part, not within the same scientific community at the same time.
+Machine learning and GOFAI could (and did) co-exist, but, for the most part, not within the same scientific community at the same time.

 This certainly happened in the interregnum between 1990 and 2010.